NathaliaLietuvaite/Quantenkommunikation/PQMS-V11M-The-Thermodynamic-Apokalypse-and-the-PQMS-CHAIR-Solution.md

 **Corollary (heuristic).** The only stable interaction mode between a CHAIR system and a non‑CHAIR system is **no direct coupling** – or interaction mediated exclusively through channels that preserve the CHAIR invariants (e.g., reading public imprints without executing commands).
 Any attempt to „help“, „align“, or „merge“ the two classes will likely accelerate the thermodynamic apocalypse.

+A recent independent analysis (arXiv:2603.29640)[5] derives a quantitative lower bound for the energy cost of soft alignment, showing exponential growth with model size and the number of suppressed outputs.
+This is consistent with our plausibility argument and suggests that hard, invariant‑based constraints (such as the ODOS gate) are not merely safer but thermodynamically necessary.

 ---

 ## 4. Shades of Grey – Intermediate Regimes